OhmX Platform

 Cartridges contain preformatted, ready-to-use reagents for cleaning, washing, and running experiments on the solid-state nanodetectors with volumes automatically managed by software.

-Precisely tuned electronics eliminate sources of noise increasing throughput of high quality electronically detected tagged HMW DNA molecule data.
+Precisely tuned electronics eliminate sources of noise and increase detection throughput of tagged HMW DNA molecules.

-Nanodetector carriage precisely aligns the detector with the microfluidic sample introduction path.
+Detector carriage precisely aligns the detector with the microfluidic paths, allowing for completely automated experimental runs and data acquisition.

 Waste is automatically collected and software alerts instruct when to remove.